 Vetstreet recommends using a child-sized hoop without any lights or sounds attached to it.

-Let your cat get used to the hoop laying on the ground as he sniffs it to check it out before attempting any tricks.
-Once he seems comfortable around the hoop, you can raise it up or attach it to its stand.
+Let your cat get used to the hoop lying on the ground as they sniff it to check it out before attempting any tricks.
+Once they seem comfortable around the hoop, you can raise it or attach it to a stand.
 Be sure to reward your cat with a treat any time it makes contact with the hoop.

 Walk First

 Once your cat has become accustomed to the hoop, slowly drag a toy with a string lure through the hoop as you hold the hoop on the floor.
-The idea is to get your cat to follow the toy as he walks through the hoop.
-Once he walks through, use a clicker and administer a treat.
+The idea is to get your cat to follow the toy as they walk through the hoop.
+Once they walk through, use a clicker and administer a treat.

 Remove the Lure

-Use treats to guide your cat through the hoop by letting him smell the treat first, then clicking and giving him a treat once he's walked through the hoop.
+Use treats to guide your cat through the hoop by letting them smell the treat first, then clicking and giving them a treat once they've walked through the hoop.

 Raise the Hoop

-Each time you guide your cat through the hoop, raise it slightly so that he gradually has to step a little higher each time to get over it, progressing to a hop.
-Don't administer a treat if he walks under the hoop; start over to try it again.
-If he seems disinterested, put the hoop away and try again another day.
+Each time you guide your cat through the hoop, raise it slightly so that they gradually have to step a little higher each time to get over it, progressing to a hop.
+Don't administer a treat if they walk under the hoop; start over to try it again.
+If they seem disinterested, put the hoop away and try again another day.

 Use Word Association

-Choose a word such as "hoop" or "jump" that you use every time he goes through the hoop.
+Choose a word such as "hoop" or "jump" that you use every time they go through the hoop.
 Your cat will eventually learn to associate the word with the activity.
-Once your cat has mastered jumping through the hoop with your guidance, you can say the word, then offer a click and a treat once he has jumped through without your guidance.
+Once your cat has mastered jumping through the hoop with your guidance, you can say the word and then offer a click and a treat once they have jumped through without your guidance.
 With tons of practice, you can eventually remove the treat and just say "hoop" or "jump" to get your cat to jump through.

-This trick is very difficult and will likely take several weeks for your cat to master.
-Stop practicing if your cat seems upset or disinterested with the trick.
-Speak to your veterinarian before teaching your cat this trick to make sure that he is in good enough health to jump through hoops.
+This trick will likely take several weeks for your cat to master.
+Stop practicing if your cat seems upset or disinterested in the trick.
+Speak to your veterinarian before teaching your cat this trick to make sure that they're in good enough health to jump through hoops.